yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbarcomboboxbutton-class.md

 ### <a name="parameters"></a>Parametry

 *lpszText*<br/>
-[in] Tekst do wyszukania w polu listy.
+podczas Tekst, który ma być wyszukiwany w polu listy.

 ### <a name="return-value"></a>Wartość zwracana